MJ (Marvel Cinematic Universe): Creation and concept

 The character's full name is Michelle Jones-Watson, which was first revealed in Spider-Man: No Way Home.
-Until that point, she had been referred to once as Michelle and primarily known by the nickname MJ; although the name "Michelle Jones" had been used in an article by Variety, quickly spreading among the press and fans, the name was not used in any official media until No Way Home.
+Until that point, she had been referred to once as Michelle and primarily known by the nickname MJ; although the name "Michelle Jones" had been used in an article by Variety, quickly spreading among the press and fans through citogenesis, the name was not used in any official media until No Way Home.

 Portrayal and characterization

 MJ is portrayed by actress Zendaya in the Marvel Cinematic Universe as a classmate of Peter Parker at Midtown School of Science and Technology and a teammate on the academic decathlon team.
 She is depicted as politically active with critical views, and a loner who claims to eschew friendship.
 Zendaya described the character as "very dry, awkward, intellectual".
-This sometimes manifests itself in the form of deadpan sarcasm, as when she calls Peter and Ned "losers" for ogling his crush, Liz from afar.
+This sometimes manifests itself in the form of deadpan sarcasm, as when she calls Peter and Ned "losers" for ogling his crush, Liz, from afar.
 Among her unusual hobbies is attending detention simply to "sketch people in crisis."

 Unlike previous supporting female characters within Spider-Man films, such as Mary Jane Watson from the Sam Raimi trilogy and Gwen Stacy from the Amazing Spider-Man films, MJ is neither a romantic interest nor a damsel in distress at the beginning of her character arc.
 Instead, the character Liz was created initially for the role of romantic interest in a way that tied into Parker's conflict with the Vulture.

 In the third film, she is rescued from a fall by Andrew Garfield's incarnation of Spider-Man, prompting an emotional moment for that Spider-Man, in light of his failure to save Gwen Stacy from a similar fate in The Amazing Spider-Man 2.

 Fictional character biography

 High school life

 In 2016, Michelle, commonly known as MJ, is introduced as a student at Midtown School of Science and Technology and enjoys mocking her classmates, including Peter Parker.
-She is given the opportunity to take over from the departing Liz as captain of the Academic Decathlon Team, and begins to open up more with teammates, such as Ned Leeds and Parker.
-She begins to consider them as her friends.
+She is a member of the Academic Decathlon team and attends a competition in Washington, D.C., during which they win, although she notices Parker's disappearance.
+At the Washington Monument, she witnesses Spider-Man's arrival.
+After Liz Allan leaves the school, she is offered Allan's role of Captain of the team by Roger Harrington.
+She begins to open up more with teammates, such as Ned Leeds and Parker, secretly considering them as her friends.